elessar001/Getting-and-Cleaning-Data/CodeBook.md

 ## Description

-This file describes the transformations that were performed to clean up the merge, clean, and create a new data set from the original data.
+This file describes the transformations that were performed to clean up the merge, clean, and create a new data set with the required attributes from the original data.

-Finally a second tidy data set was created which incorporated only the average of each variable for each activity and each subject.

 ## Source Data